arnavgautam/TreeHacks2015/Demos/Demo-BuildClips/Segment2.md

 	![Encode video from portal](Images/encode-video-from-portal.png?raw=true "Encode video from portal")

 	> **Speaking Point:**
-	> So Windows Azure Media Services will automatically take that job, put it on dedicated machines that we run, and spin up and do that encoding job for you.
+	> So Microsoft Azure Media Services will automatically take that job, put it on dedicated machines that we run, and spin up and do that encoding job for you.
 Here you can see that my encoding job has started.
 It will take a few minutes for this short video to finish encoding.
-In addition to uploading content and submitting encoding jobs from the new Windows Azure Management portal, I can also submit jobs to Windows Azure Media Services programmatically.
+In addition to uploading content and submitting encoding jobs from the new Microsoft Azure Management portal, I can also submit jobs to Microsoft Azure Media Services programmatically.

 	![Encoding job starting](Images/encoding-job-starting.png?raw=true "Encoding job starting")

 1. Select a previous video that is already encoded (ones starting with _JobOutputAsset_ prefix and currently not published).
 Click **Publish** and confirm to publish the video.

 	> **Speaking Point:**
 	> Once something is encoded, I can then choose to publish it.
 This is going to create a unique streaming end-point URL that I can use for this particular asset.
 And then I can go ahead and embed that within my application and start playing it directly.
 And then there's a media server that we're managing with Media Services that's doing all the back-end streaming for you.
 Since encoding will take a few minutes, here you can see a video that I encoded earlier.
-Once encoding is complete, I'll publish the video out to Windows Azure Storage.
+Once encoding is complete, I'll publish the video out to Microsoft Azure Storage.
 The publishing process makes the video available so it can be consumed from multiple applications and experiences.

 	![Confirm Publish](Images/confirm-publish.png?raw=true)